fehbari/git-shortcuts/README.md

 # Installation

-Download the [latest release](https://github.com/fehbari/git-shortcuts/releases/latest) and follow the instructions in that page.
+Install the [latest release](https://github.com/fehbari/git-shortcuts/releases/latest) by following the instructions in that page.

 # Cheatsheet